 Stray cats also need additional health care, which means increased vet visits and supportive care.
 Because of their lack of nutrition, their diet plans need to be more personalized.

 However, these are only the initial challenges you’ll face.
-With enough love, patience, and time, you can help the cat adjust to its new life with you.
+When given the right love and enough time, you can help your new cat enjoy its new life.

 Plus, you’ll have the support of our clinic right by your side.
 We offer Charity Rates to make essential services accessible to the strays of our community.
 To reach out to us, feel free to contact us at +971 600 566 253 and talk about how we can support.